yuvrajksinha/Banking_Service_Spring_Boot/README.md

 | PUT | `/api/accounts/{id}/withdraw` | Remove money from an account |
 | DELETE | `/api/accounts/{id}` | Close/Delete an account |

+## Concurrency & Security
+To ensure the safety of funds in a multi-user environment, this API implements:
+- **Pessimistic Locking**: When a withdrawal or deposit starts, the specific account row is locked at the database level using `SELECT FOR UPDATE`.
+This prevents "Race Conditions" where two users might try to spend the same balance at once.
+- **Lock Timeouts**: Configured via JPA Query Hints to prevent system hangs, returning a `503 Service Unavailable` if a lock cannot be acquired within 3 seconds.
+- **Custom Exceptions**: Handlers for `AccountException` and `PessimisticLockingFailureException` to provide clear, machine-readable error codes.

 ## Setup & Installation
 1. **Clone the repository**: